-Divorce can be stressful and it can be tempting for separating couples to try and save time and money by getting a quick, do-it-yourself divorce.
-However, there is a real danger that cutting corners now by getting a ‘quickie’ divorce could cost you dearly in the longer term.
+Divorce can be stressful and with the rising cost of living it’s increasingly tempting for separating couples to try and save money by getting a ‘do-it-yourself’ divorce.
+However, there is a real danger that cutting corners now could cost you dearly in the longer term.

-It has never been easier to obtain an online divorce.
-Websites offering cut-price divorces have soared in popularity and the divorce process is now available via the Gov.UK website for both solicitors and unrepresented applicants.
-It can be tempting to go for an online option without bespoke advice but be warned, doing-it-yourself without any input from a solicitor could end up costing you more in the long run both financially and emotionally.
+The divorce process is now almost exclusively online for both solicitors and unrepresented applicants.
+You don’t necessarily need a solicitor to deal with this administrative process so it can be tempting to go without bespoke advice on the issues surrounding divorce, but be warned, doing-it-yourself without any input from a solicitor could end up costing you more in the long run both financially and emotionally.

-Divorce can be a highly complex matter and not as straightforward as you might think.
-Even when the break up is reasonably amicable and there are no children involved or sizeable assets, the divorce can quickly become more complicated.
-You may have managed to agree matters with your husband or wife and know exactly how you want to divide your matrimonial assets, but it’s a very risky strategy to assume that your ex-partner will always be good on their word or has told you everything you need to know about their finances.
+Divorce in the wider sense can be a highly complex matter and not as straightforward as you might think.
+Even when the break up is reasonably amicable and there are no children involved or sizeable assets, things can quickly become more complicated.
+You may have managed to agree matters with your husband or wife and know exactly how you wish to divide your matrimonial assets, but it’s a very risky strategy to assume that your ex-partner will always be good on their word or has told you everything you need to know about their personal finances.
 You could miss out on what you are entitled to, such as pension provision, spousal maintenance or business-related payments.
 You may not be aware of all the options open to you, the long-term implications of your choices or the tax consequences of your arrangements.

-The case of Wyatt highlights the dangers of failing to dismiss financial claims on divorce and inadvertently leaving loose ends that come back to bite at a later date.
+The case of Wyatt a few years ago highlights the dangers of failing to dismiss financial claims on divorce and inadvertently leaving loose ends that come back to bite at a later date.

 Ms Wyatt and Mr Vince were married in 1981.
 They had one child together but had few assets at the time of their separation in 1984 and therefore did not worry about finalising their financial settlement in a court order when they divorced.

-This case reinforces how important it is to file a ‘Clean Break Consent Order’ – failure to do so can result in both parties at risk of having to financially support an ex-spouse indefinitely.
+This case reinforces how important it is to file a ‘Clean Break Consent Order’ – failure to do so can result in both parties at risk of having to financially support their ex-spouse further down the line.
 It is a common myth that Decree Absolute alone brings potential financial claims to an end.

 Agreeing a divorce settlement is one step but unless you enter into a formal agreement and get a Clean Break Consent Order your former partner could make a claim for a share of your assets, property, income or pensions in the future.